-On August 4, 2023 we repaid \$28.9 million in fixed rate mortgage debt, collateralized by one property, at an interest rate of 4.81%.
+On October 2, 2023, we repaid \$9.0 million in fixed rate debt, collateralized by one property, at an interest rate of 4.04%.
+We realized a \$2.8 million gain on debt extinguishment.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations